TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- builder_setup -> editor_setup
+- editor_setup -> editor_setup
-Nie nazywajmy tego arena builder tylko użyjmy najbardziej oczywistej nazwy
+Nie nazywajmy tego arena editor tylko użyjmy najbardziej oczywistej nazwy

 - Breaking changes that e.g. change signature verification scheme could be done by changing the builds/latest to e.g. builds/latest-2
 	- In practice, builds/latest would always have the latest version so that it's easy to link it for people who don't have a binary yet